Yannick H.,

 Real transformations take time.
 Not because the technology is complicated.
 But because people and organizations need time to adapt.

-Those who don't accept this frustrate all involved - and give up after 18 months.
+Anyone who doesn’t accept that frustrates everyone involved - and gives up after 18 months.

 The 5 dimensions that really matter

-Real transformation happens on five levels simultaneously.
-If you ignore one, the whole thing becomes shaky.
+Real transformation happens on five levels at the same time.
+Ignore one of them, and the whole thing becomes shaky.

 1. Customer Experience

-How do your customer interactions change?
-Not "what fancy new app are we building" - but: What frustrates your customers today?
+How are your customer interactions changing?
+Not "what fancy new app should we build" - but: What frustrates your customers today?
 And how does technology solve that?

-A bank we work with didn't build a new app.
-They identified their top 20 customer problems and oriented everything towards those.
-Customer churn decreased by 20%.
+A bank we work with didn’t build a new app.
+They identified their top 20 customer problems and aligned everything around them.
+Customer churn dropped by 20%.

 2. Operations & Processes

-Many companies are still running on processes from the analog age.
+Many companies still run on processes from the analog era.
 Invoices are entered manually.
-Approvals go through five email inboxes.
+Approvals pass through five email inboxes.

-The question is: Where do you spend the most time on manual, repetitive tasks?
-That's where your greatest potential lies.
+The question: Where are you spending the most time on manual, repetitive tasks?
+That’s where your biggest potential lies.

-Sometimes digitalization isn't "we also do online now."
-Sometimes it's: Our entire business model needs to change.
+Sometimes digitalization is not "we’re going online too now."
+Sometimes it is: our entire business model has to change.

 From product sales to subscription.
 From B2C to platform.
 From local to global.

-Yes, technology is important.
-But the best foundation isn't the one with the most features.
+Yes, technology matters.
+But the best foundation is not the one with the most features.

-It's the one that works reliably, is easily expandable, and doesn't lock you in dependency.
+It is the one that works reliably, is easy to extend, and does not lock you into dependency.

-Cloud is usually better than on-premise.
+Cloud is usually better than on-premises.
 APIs are better than monoliths.
 Security by design, not as an afterthought.

 5. Culture & Skills